 In this article, we’ll review in detail each type of ecommerce business models to help you make the right decision for your business.

 This retail business model allows you to reach billions of potential customers, which is one of the biggest advantages of the B2C ecommerce model.
-Thus, you can easily build brand awareness to the right shoppers.
+Thus, you can easily build brand awareness among the right shoppers.

 B2C examples: Amazon.